 Assistance is available for individuals in Bennett, Bon Homme, Charles Mix, Cheyenne River Sioux Reservation, Dewey, Hutchinson, Jackson, Mellette, Minnehaha, Oglala Lakota, Pine Ridge Reservation, Rosebud Reservation, Todd, Yankton and Ziebach counties who:

-Do not qualify for regular state unemployment benefits from any state;
+• Do not qualify for regular state unemployment benefits in any state;

-> Worked or were self-employed or were scheduled to begin work or self-employment, but were unable to do so because of the disaster;
+• Worked, were self-employed, or were scheduled to begin work or self-employment, but were unable to do so because of the disaster;

-> Cannot reach their place of employment as a direct result of the disaster;
+• Cannot reach their place of employment or self-employment location because they must travel through the disaster area and are prevented from doing as a direct result of the disaster;

-> Establish that work or self-employment they can no longer perform was their primary source of income; or
+• Establish work or self-employment they can no longer perform was their primary source of income; or

-> Have become the breadwinner or major support of a household because of the death of the head of the household.
+• Have become the breadwinner or major supporter of a household because of the death of the head of the household.